qiboteam/qibosoq/doc/source/getting-started/qibosoq_lab_cal.rst

 For Qibocal, the experiment does not need to be defined again and just some basic parameters are required, on top of the ones defined in the platform runcard.

-Executing the experiment with `qq actions.yml -o OUTPUT_FOLDER` will produce a new platform runcard with the updated parameters, as well as plots and data of the experiment.
+Executing the experiment with `qq auto actions.yml -o OUTPUT_FOLDER` will produce a new platform runcard with the updated parameters, as well as plots and data of the experiment.

 File ``actions.yml``.